 4. Punch ’em down!

 Now comes the fun part.
-Use the punch-down tool to push the wires down onto the groove.
+Use the punch-down tool to push the wires down onto the groove -- one at a time.

 You need a surface for this (the wall will do).
-Make sure you put the blade side of the tool’s tip on the outside, it’ll cut off the extra wire.
-Now just press it down in a quick action.
-You’ll hear a satisfying click sound.
+Make sure you put the blade side of the tool's tip on the outside -- it'll cut off the extra wire.
+Now press it down in a quick action.
+You'll hear a satisfying click sound.

-Repeat that with the rest of the wires, and you got yourself a network port perfectly attached to the cable.
-(The attachment is actually really tight, much more durable than a hand-crimped connector head.)
+Repeat that with the rest of the wires, and you have yourself a network port perfectly attached to the cable.
+(The attachment is actually really tight and much more durable than a hand-crimped connector head.)

 5. Attach the port to a face plate

 Now, if you have a mounting box, attach the port to the box's faceplate.
 Mission accomplished!

 If not, you can get a surface-mount box.
 Even if you leave the cable loose, you still just got yourself a network port.

 And that's it.
 Now repeat the same process at the other end of the cable and the rest of the cables, and you just seriously got your home wired.

 Wiring a patch panel is like wiring a bunch of jacks at the same spot.
 The principle is the same: You match the colors of the wires with the grooves on the panel.